-Beeston Methodist Church will be supporting 2 charities for the year September 2017 to August 2018.
-They are the Lincs & Notts Air Ambulance and Mindset which is based at Middle Street Resource Centre, Beeston.
-On Sunday, September 17th Peter Nicholls introduced the Air Ambulance and Graham Machin Mindset.
+Beeston Methodist Church supported 2 charities for the year September 2017 to August 2018.
+They were the Lincs & Notts Air Ambulance and Mindset which is based at Middle Street Resource Centre, Beeston.
+On Sunday, September 17th 2017 Peter Nicholls introduced the Air Ambulance and Graham Machin Mindset.

 Beeston Methodist Church supported 2 charities, Embrace the Middle East and LIV Village, South Africa for the year September 2016 to August 2017.